purwplhaze/mist4610-_project1/README.md

 Players may, unfortunately, suffer injuries, which are recorded in the specific_injury entity.
 This entity captures the association between a player and their injury, the type of which is detailed in the injury entity.
 Injuries are characterized by the affected body part and the severity, acknowledging that one injury type can be associated with multiple instances of player injuries.

 The facility entity manages the locations where football activities occur, including their name, type (e.g., stadium, training ground), and availability.
 Facilities are rented for events, as tracked by the rental_of_facility entity, which also logs the renting party's name and contact information.
-Since multiple facilities might be rented for a single event, such as a tournament, this creates a many-to-one relationship with the event entity.
+Since multiple facilities might be rented for a single event, such as a tournament, this creates a one-to-many relationship with the event entity.

 Lastly, events are any significant occurrences, like games or tournaments, associated with the team.
 The event entity captures details like the event's name, date, type (e.g., game, practice, meeting), and result.